karlhulme/sengi/readme.md

 The sengi engine will replace any field that is included in a patch.
 If a field should be removed, then specify null.

 A field is always replaced in it's entirety, you cannot replace part of a schema type field.
 This makes it easier for clients to produce new values, without having to keep track of the individual changes made to parts of a field.
-As a side effect, it means that nulls value can be stored within schema types if desired.
+As a side effect, it means that null values can be stored within schema types if desired.

 ## Development